 - Tribal gaming is one of the most regulated industries in the country, with three levels of oversight.
 Regulating sports wagering under tribal-state compacts would use this proven structure to ensure fairness and safety.

 - Tribes have contributed more than $19 million to support responsible gambling education, prevention, treatment and wellness.
-Tribes are also tackling problem gambling through prevention programs, awareness-building campaigns, casino self-exclusions, and ban requests.
-This important work would continue and expand, subject to tribal-state gaming compacts, if sports betting is authorized.
+Tribes are also tackling problem gambling through prevention programs, awareness-building campaigns, casino self-exclusions and ban requests.
+Recently, tribes partnered to develop a statewide digital media campaign to raise awareness of problem gambling resources.

 3 | TRIBAL GAMING IS GOOD FOR WASHINGTON